Law Admission Test (LAT)

 ^Indigenous students undertaking the Pre-Law Program at UNSW are not required to sit the LAT as they are assessed under multiple criteria in the Pre-Law Program.
 For more information about the Pre-Law Program, visit Nura Gili or contact Jeni Engel (Director of Indigenous Legal Education at UNSW Law).

 Applicants must register to sit the LAT.
-Registrations will open at 2pm on Monday 2 May 2016 through the ACER LAT website.
+Registrations are open now through the ACER LAT website.

 The LAT will be held on Monday 26 September 2016.